Support Tip: Master The Standard Bullhorn Hiring Workflow

 And that’s it!
 Placing a candidate through Bullhorn is easy.
 For a helpful video series, check out the Hiring Workflow course in the Bullhorn Learning Hub.

-Want to customize your hiring workflow?
+Want to customise your hiring workflow?
 See this article for more details.